ralphhara/git-stuff/README.md

-# Git Basic stuff
+# Git and Github first steps

-This document describe basic git stuff
+This document describe the first steps with git and github.

+Assumption: Git is already installed on your system

 ## Git Initial configuration

-Considering git is already installed on your system, take the first steps to configure the git global settings.
+Take the first steps to configure the git global settings:

 git config --global user.name "Your Name"

 git config --global user.email "you@someplace.com"

-### You can check git globla settings by running the following command:
+### Check git global settings by running the following command:

 git config --global --list

-### You can check git user-based config file
+### Check git user-based config file

 cat ~/.gitconfig

+## Git initialization